shafaaf/ReactReduxProjects/react/movie-app/README.md

 ## Setup
 ```npm install```
 ```
-    Insert api key in .env file in root dir like from omdbapi in email:
+    Insert api key in .env file in root dir like from omdbapi in email like the following:
         REACT_APP_API_KEY = '#######'
 ```
 ```npm run start```